-- Monitoring, Planning Execution and Financial Progress of all ongoing Projects. - Technical teams assessing water quality, ecological health, and infrastructure development related to ponds. - Data collection and analysis for informing future strategies and ensuring project effectiveness. - 6.3 Future Potential for Technology: The HPWWMA is planning to utilize the below technological tools for monitoring, such as: - i) Satellite imagery to track changes in pond water levels and surrounding vegetation.
+- The HPWWMA has its own internal monitoring mechanisms to track progress on its projects and ensure they meet environmental and functional goals.
+This involves:- - Technical teams assessing water quality, ecological health, and infrastructure development related to ponds. - Data collection and analysis for informing future strategies and ensuring project effectiveness. - 7.3 Future Potential for Technology: The HPWWMA is planning to utilize the below technological tools for monitoring, such as: - i) Satellite imagery to track changes in pond water levels and surrounding vegetation.
 Utilization of free satellite imagery from various sources and the tools provided by HARSAC which offers adequate temporal and spatial resolution for monitoring ponds and vegetations.
 Images will be acquired on Monthly or Bi-Monthly basis to track the changes accurately.
 Then Preprocessing of the images will be done via Cloud Masking to remove clouds and cloud shadows to ensure clear imagery and at last images are align to a consistent geographic coordinate system for accurate comparison.

-Figure: 8 Satellite imagery
+Figure: 18 Satellite imagery